 Bookies get your back up?
 Not sure to trust the media?
 Fed up of being restricted?

-Well pull up a pew and take a seat, a few things need sharing.
+Well pull up a seat, a few things need sharing.

 For the average punter; let’s open your eyes…

 Let’s keep it short, because it’s a constant frustration of mine… betting successfully is ONLY about value.

 This magical type thinking that you just have to pick winners is ludicrous.
 Profiting through betting has 0% to do with ‘picking a winner’ and 100% to do with the price at which you just got the bet.

 So when you see the racing post screaming for joy at pricewise’s latest winner, take a look at the facts.
 What price was it advised at?
 Did anyone get that price?